nextauthjs/next-auth/docs/docs/providers/credentials.md

 You can also use them in conjunction with other provider options.

-As with all providers, the order you specify them is the order they are displayed on the sign in page.
+As with all providers, the order you specify them is the order they are displayed on the sign-in page.

 ```js
 providers: [